slewie/HypONIC/documentations/source/index.rst

 Welcome to HypONIC's documentation!
 ===================================

 HypONIC is a hyperparameter optimization library that uses various nature inspired computing algorithms to optimize the hyperparameters of machine learning models.
-The library provides a simple interface for sklearn models.
+The library provides a simple interface for Sklearn, XGBoost, LightGBM models.
+It also provides a simple interface for custom models.

 .. toctree::
     :maxdepth: 4